Demi Rose Becomes Cleopatra, Bares Killer Curves In Risque Outfit For Egyptian-Themed Birthday Bash

 — Daily Mail Celebrity (@DailyMailCeleb) April 16, 2019

 Ringing in her 24th birthday for a third time, Demi donned a spectacular Cleopatra outfit, showing off her insane body in a head-turning black pleather bra, embellished with green gems and lavish gold detailing.
 Baring her taut midriff to showcase her chiseled stomach, she swathed her sinuous hips in a black chiffon skirt – one that featured deep slashes along the legs and billowed in the front in luscious pleats.
-She teamed up her costume with a sumptuous black velvet mantle and added height to her petite frame with a pair of elegant Louboutin PVC pumps.
+She teamed her costume with a sumptuous black velvet mantle and added height to her petite frame with a pair of elegant Louboutin PVC pumps.

 The British model showed major skin in the scanty attire, putting her bountiful curves on full display.
 Nearly busting out of her tiny bra, Demi unabashedly flashed her slender waistline, strong thighs, and sculpted legs in the daring Cleopatra outfit.